ethereumtf/eipfs/README.md

-# HackFS 2022 Project
+# Enterprise IPFS Project (E-IPFS)

-HackFS 2022 Hackathon Project Repository
+Enterprise IPFS Project Repository for Filecoin/IPFS community

+We are open to various opinions and requirements for IPFS for the enterprise.
+If you have any comments, please feel free to contact us.

+Email: myethereumtf@gmail.com

 ## E-IPFS(Enterprise IPFS) : IPFS Cloud solution for Enterprise